trynova/nova/README.md

 Nova is a [JavaScript](https://tc39.es/ecma262) and [WebAssembly](https://webassembly.org) engine written in Rust.

-The engine is exposed as a library with an API for implementation in Rust projects wmust themselves must serve as a runtime for JavaScript code.
+The engine is exposed as a library with an API for implementation in Rust projects which themselves must serve as a runtime for JavaScript code.